top of page

 Any damage to the tissues, whether it be caused by a splinter or a surgical incision, elicits an immune response.
 Blood flow increases in the area; sending clotting factors to stop incisional bleeding & cells that work to fight infection, destroy damaged tissues & prep the area for repair.
 This process causes an increase in both blood & fluid.
 The immune response caused by surgery/injuries often creates more fluid than the circulatory & lymphatic system can process in the timely fashion; leading to a backup of fluid in the tissues which causes swelling to be visible.
 Excess/long-standing fluid in the tissues can interfere with the blood supply; slowing the delivery of immune cells, oxygen and other essential nutrients.
 Excess swelling can also prevent the body’s ability remove cellular debris & bacteria.
 Insuring adequate blood flow and fluid elimination are essential for effective healing.

-What precautions are taken to keep clients safe?
+What precautions are taken to keep post-surgical clients safe?

 - Guidelines established by surgeon will always be followed